codatmo/Data/README.md

 # Data
 Collection of open-source data sources for the United Kingdom and the rest of the world.
 To be used for testing of the various models.

+## Example data read into R and serialized

+NHS and 111_calls data are readin, graphed and serialzied as described in [https://codatmo.github.io/Data/](https://codatmo.github.io/Data/)

 ## Description of dataset and link to source:
 ### United Kingdom/ons_deaths_NHS.csv
 Number of COVID-19 related deaths at NHS regions scale.